AlexSkrypnyk/git-hooks/README.md

 * Verb in the past tense ending with a dot at the end.
 Another sentence with a dot.

 ## Installing
+Run from directory where hook needs to be installed:
-curl -O -s https://raw.githubusercontent.com/alexdesignworks/git-hooks/master/commit-msg | php commit-msg INSTALL && rm commit-msg
+`curl -O -s https://raw.githubusercontent.com/alexdesignworks/git-hooks/master/commit-msg | php commit-msg INSTALL && rm commit-msg`

 Or manually check out this repo and run `php commit-msg INSTALL`.